asdfkaba/pyth_triple/README.md

 <img src="https://raw.githubusercontent.com/asdfkaba/pyth_triple/master/examples/stats2.png" width="800">

 The trend is linear if you only look at every 4th point.
-Between two of these points there is always the same sequence, which depends on the remainder of `x/(z-y)`.
+Between two of these points there is always the same sequence, which depends on the r emainder of `x/(z-y)`.
 If the remainder is smaller you need more parts to fillup the area `x*remainder`

 The distance Δm between two peak points is for all n: `Δm(peak1, peak2) = 2*n` The difference in partiton size Δk between two peak points for all n is: `Δk(peak1, peak2)=2`